Where you can and can’t shop during alert level 3.

 Yes.
 Tradies can do in-home repairs provided it’s safe to do so.
 They must keep a 2m distance from those in the house.

-Rubbish collection will continue but recycling is likely to be on hold.
+Rubbish collection will continue.
 Check your council’s website to see if recycling is being collected at level 3.

-Unfortunately, libraries will remain closed under level 3.
+Unfortunately, libraries and other public venues will be closed under level 3.

 No. Hairdressers can’t open or go to people’s homes to cut hair.

-No. Movie theatres and other entertainment venues won’t be able to open until alert level 2.
+No. Movie theatres and other entertainment venues will be closed until alert level 2.
 When they open, they’ll have to comply with physical distancing and other rules, such as having no more than 100 people indoors.

 Posties are still on the beat delivering mail.